Update: ‘Production & Release’ section updated.

-Daimler unveiled the Mercedes EQB electric compact SUV at Mercedes-EQ Night Shanghai on Sunday, April 18, before displaying it at the Shanghai auto show the next day.
-The company has announced that a Mercedes EQB U.S. launch is planned, and we have covered the details in the Release Date section of the story.
+Daimler unveiled the Mercedes EQB at Mercedes-EQ Night Shanghai on Sunday, April 18, 2021, before displaying it at the Shanghai auto show the next day.
+The company has announced that a Mercedes EQB U.S. launch is planned, and we have covered the details in the Production & Release section of the story.

 Design & Interior